Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 --------------------------------

 As a first step install the :ref:`Brick Daemon <brickd>` and the :ref:`Brick Viewer <brickv>` software on your PC or Mac.
-Insert the SD Card into the :ref:`SD Card slot <red_brick_sd_card_slot>` (you can order a SD Card with preinstalled image or you have to
+Insert the SD card into the :ref:`SD Card slot <red_brick_sd_card_slot>` (you can order a SD card with preinstalled image.
+Otherwise you have to
-:ref:`copy it on your card <red_brick_copy_image>`).
-After that your RED Brick is ready to go and can be connected to your PC or Mac with a micro USB cable.
+:ref:`copy it to your card <red_brick_copy_image>`).
+After that your RED Brick is ready to go and can be connected to your PC or Mac with a Mini USB cable.

 TODO: Image RED Brick with micro USB cable connected